-TSIG keys can be generated using the ddns-confgen command; the output of the command is a key directive suitable for inclusion in named.conf.
-The key name and algorithm can be specified by command line parameters; the defaults are "ddns-key" and HMAC-SHA256, respectively.
-By default, the output of ddns-confgen also includes additional configuration text for setting up dynamic DNS in named; the -q suppresses this.
-See ddns-confgen(8) for further details.
+TSIG keys can be generated using the tsig-keygen command; the output of the command is a key directive suitable for inclusion in named.conf.
+The key name, algorithm and size can be specified by command line parameters; the defaults are "tsig-key", HMAC-SHA256, and 256 bits, respectively.